ethanpost/quizk.ing/Engineering/Tim_Hunkin/The_Secret_Life_Of_Components-01-Chain.md

 ---

-A) Chain made of two different materials
+A) Chain with double-width links

-B) Two runs of chain together
+B) Chain that can go around corners

-C) Chain with double-width links
+C) Chain made of two different materials

-D) Chain that can go around corners
+D) Two runs of chain together

 ---

-Two runs of chain together
+D) Two runs of chain together

 ///